Content Hub- Transformation template user interface enhancements

 If we add choose another parameter, then it will be added to the template URL.
 In the example below, the format parameter is added by clicking "Add to bottom" and adding the parameter to the end of the list.

-The format of the image is set to PNG.
+We set the format of the image to PNG.